Family Planning Counseling Corners Expand in Jharkhand, India, to Help Clients Choose a Method

 Leveraging Existing Resources to Upgrade Urban Primary Health Centers in Mathura, India

-UPHC, Haiza Hospital
+UPHC, Haiza Hospital, Mathura

-India’s seven urban primary health centers (UPHCs), the TCIHC team noticed the facilities themselves needed some improvements.
+When scaling up its signature Fixed Day Static (FDS) services /Family Planning Day (FPD) approach in Mathura, India’s seven urban primary health centers (UPHCs), the TCIHC team noticed the facilities themselves needed some improvements.
 A number of issues needed to be addressed, including poor water supply, improper seating arrangements in the patient waiting area, no family planning counseling area and a lack of family planning informational materials and supplies.
 But the UPHCs’ regular administrative budget apparently did not cover these types of improvements.
+The problem needed to be addressed as it was hampering the quality of family planning services being offered.
+While everybody agreed on an improvement plan, no one knew how to fund the plan given the budget constraints.

 The problem needed to be addressed as it was hampering the quality of family planning services being offered.
 While everybody agreed on an improvement plan, no one knew how to fund the plan given the budget constraints.
 TCIHC analyzed the budget more closely and discovered an underutilized fund in a category devoted to patient welfare called “RogiKalyanSamiti” (RKS).
 Under the guidance of the ACMO, TCIHC developed a detailed report describing what was required to transform the UPHCs into family planning-friendly centers for clients and the benefits of doing so.
 The district magistrate was impressed after receiving the report and approved the RKS budget expenditure as requested.
 In addition to painting the walls, the RKS budget was used for condom boxes, fire extinguishers, LED bulbs, ceiling fans and chairs in the client waiting areas, refrigerators, pin/information boards, complaint boxes, water filter repairs, IUCD room slippers and caps, doormats, curtains for counseling areas to maintain privacy, mattresses, tables, blankets and family planning education materials.
 As a final touch, family planning/FDS themed wall paintings were done alongside a large poster displaying family planning methods.

 The transformed UPHCs lifted the confidence of facility staff.
 The posters and new materials piqued the interest of clients who wanted to know more about family planning methods.
 ASHAs in the area also were inspired to reach out to clients and refer them to the upgraded facilities.
-“This has become easy for us to initiate dialogue on FP now that there is a huge basket of choice poster.
-Many clients themselves ask questions referring to the poster,” said Ms. Bushra, a nurse in the UPHC Haiza Hospital.
-“However, sometimes we do ask, ‘have you seen that huge poster’?”

 As a result of the facility makeovers, client volume for family planning services has increased 13% across Mathura’s seven UPHCs in the first quarter of FY 2019-20, when compared with the same period last year.